-STAFF RECOMMENDS THAT THE PLANNING COMMISSION APPROVE AND RECOMMEND TO THE BOARD OF COUNTY COMMISSIONERS APPROVAL OF Docket Z-17-0001: Zoning Map Amendments to the Floodplain Overlay District and Docket DC-17-0001: Land Use Code text amendments to the floodplain regulations and certify the Dockets for action to the Board of County Commissioners, which certification includes the approved zoning map amendments of Docket Z-17-0001, the approved text of the Docket DC-17-0001, and the official record of the Dockets before the Planning Commission including staff comments and materials, public testimony, and Planning Commission discussion/action.
+1. STAFF RECOMMENDS THAT THE BOARD OF COUNTY COMMISSIONERS APPROVE Docket Z-17-0001: Zoning Map Amendments to the Floodplain Overlay District and Docket DC-17-0001: Land Use Code text amendments to the floodplain regulations.

+Staff recommends an effective date of the new zoning map amendments and regulations of June 1, 2017.